musangisilvia/alx-low_level_programming/0x1A-hash_tables/README.md

 	* ``` value ``` is the value associated with the key. must be duplicated, and can be an empty string.
 - Return: 1 if it succeeded, 0 otherwise.
 - In case of collision, the new node is added at the beginning of the list.
-- Some strings that collide using the djb2 algorithm are:
+- Tip from [Jennie Chu](https://alx-intranet.hbtn.io/rltoken/vsMUPhrSKKWagt2H3XdWMA): Some strings that collide using the djb2 algorithm are:
 	* *hetairas* and *mentioner*
 	* *heliotropes* and *neurospora*
 	* *depravement* and *serafins*